by Pastor Tim Burt

 Who are you?
 Do you remember back in your teenage years when you’d meet a new friend and begin the process of mutual discovery?
 I would want to get to know who this person was and likewise they would want to know who I was.
 When I think back to my answers of who I said I was, I’m sure there was some truth mixed with the dreams of who I hoped to become.

 I can’t tell you who you are.
 I hope you are able to tell me.
-For me, in learning to honestly discover who I was, I had to learn to discover who God made me to be and then how God desired me to live.
-But, even before that, I had to know who God was and what our relationship was to be.
-That isn’t what I’ll focus on today but to keep it short and simple, let me just say that I learned that God loved me so intensely, that He sent Jesus to die for the punishment of my sins.
+For me, in learning to honestly discover who I was, I had to learn to discover who God made me to be, and then how God desired me to live.
+But even before that, I had to know who God was and what our relationship was to be.
+That isn’t what I’ll focus on today but to keep it short and simple, let me just say that I learned that God loved me so intensely that He sent Jesus to die for the punishment of my sins.
 And He loved me to much that He made a way for me to have a personal, intimate relationship with Him.
 Just park for a minute and reflect on that.
 It’s mind-blowing that the God of this universe could love each and every one of us that much.
-With a true confidence of His love rooted in me, that made me want to love Him and live for Him!
+The more I grew in this confidence of His love for me, the more I wanted to love Him and live for Him!
 And this is where I could begin to build my foundation on who God created me to be.

-When I learned that God’s ultimate goal was to bless and protect me, then my trust was completely intact.
-Only then could I open my heart to learn who God made me to be and how He wanted me to live.
-I learned that His instructions through His word, the Bible, are the guidelines and boundaries that would promote God’s blessing in my life—that would protect me from the temptations and destructive places the enemy of my soul would try to lure me into.
-It was then, that a life-transforming path of life began and then that my eyes were opened to who God wanted me to be.
+The more I learned and meditated on God’s promises to watch over me, bless me, and protect me as I would walk in His ways, the greater my trust.
+I learned that the Bible was His voice and guidance to the boundaries that would transform my life in how to live for Him, and strengthen me from the temptations and destructive places the enemy of my soul would try to lure me into.
+This revelation and insight launched me into a transforming path of life and opened the eyes of my heart to understand who God wanted me to be.
 And from that point, I began to become who God wanted me to be.
-It was exciting because I knew it was His path, His will, and I could trust the Lord leading me to becoming the person I was to become.
+It was exciting because I knew it was His path, His will, and I could trust the Lord would enable me to becoming the person I was to become.

-Who does God say we are?
+Who does God say we are to be?
+Let’s start here.
 Hosea 14:1-2 (NIV) says, “Return O Israel to the LORD your God.
 Your sins have been your downfall!
 Take words with you and return to the LORD.
 Say to him: “Forgive all our sins and receive us graciously, that we may offer the fruit of our lips.”

 Israel—the Jewish people, answered the Who did God create me to be? question from who they thought they were, rather than who God said He created and covenanted with them to be.
-They saw themselves as ordinary people who sinned and weren’t capable of much more than becoming like the people they were surrounded by.
+They saw themselves as ordinary people who sinned and weren’t capable of much more than the carnal world around them.
 They, like all of us at times, just wanted to fit in.
 That’s what peer pressure sucks you into.
-People don’t want to be different.
-People want to fit in.
-But when you are called to be God’s people and you do have a purpose and life God wants you to live out, you aren’t going to fit in with the world.
+People don’t want you to be different.
+The world wants you to fit in with it’s carnal thinking and ways.
+But when you are called to be God’s people and have a purpose and life God wants you to live out, you aren’t going to fit in with the world.
 The world doesn’t know God’s standards.
 The world does not know or understand God’s ways or moral compass.
 The world has a narcissist—all about me attitude toward life.
 If fitting in is the track you want to run on, you’ll never be who God wants you to be.
 You’ll never live in the fullness of His blessing.
 You’ll never be the light to those around you that God desires and created you to be.
 They didn’t and so they ended up in a backslidden state entangled in sin, idolatry, and living far outside of God’s will for them—just like those in the world around them.
 And it was a curse and made them miserable!
 Instead of representing God with lives of power and influence, they became slaves to those around them and lived a life filled with sin and complacency.
 They became a joke to the world.

 Isaiah 43:1 (NLT) “But now, O Israel, the Lord who created you says: Do not be afraid, for I have ransomed you.
 I have called you by name; you are mine.”